 To determine if you need an ultrasound exam, your healthcare provider will:

-If your tests indicate your baby is big, your prenatal care provider may suggest further testing to monitor your baby’s health.
+If your tests indicate the fetus is big, your prenatal care provider may suggest further testing to monitor fetal health.
 This could involve a biophysical profile or a nonstress test.

 Treatment for macrosomia focuses on controlling any underlying health conditions you have like diabetes or obesity.
 You and your healthcare provider will work together to manage these and other conditions that may complicate your pregnancy or delivery.
 In most cases, implementing a healthy diet and exercise plan and controlling diabetes (with insulin, if needed) is all you can do.